-In our next showdown, we take a look at Brooklyn Aurora vs. Helix, two hybrid mattresses that are customizable but on totally different levels.
+In our next showdown, we take a look at Aurora Luxe vs. Helix, two hybrid mattresses that are customizable but on totally different levels.

 Brooklyn Bedding is an older brand that recently introduced the Aurora, a higher-end hybrid at a lower cost than comparable beds you would typically find at a mattress showroom.